ramigs/strapi-nuxt-article/strapi-nuxt.md

 },
 ```

+We've configured two authentication endpoints:

+- `login`: to authenticate the user On successful authentication, the token will be available
+  in the response as a token object inside a data object, hence why we set
+  propertyName to data.token
+- `user`: Similarly, the response from the /me endpoint will
+  be inside a data object

+We've also disabled the `logout` endpoint, since logging out a user only happens
+locally and doesn't required any request to Strapi's API.
+We’ll just remove the
+token from local storage when a user logs out."

 local: username and password authentication

-Then we define the authentication endpoints for the local strategy corresponding
-to those on our API.
-On successful authentication, the token will be available
-in the response as a token object inside a data object, hence why we set
-propertyName to data.token.
-Similarly, the response from the /me endpoint will
+propertyName can be used to specify which field of the response JSON to be used
-be inside a data object.
-Lastly, we set logout to false since our API doesn’t
-have an endpoint for logout.
-We’ll just remove the token from localstorage when
-a user logs out."
+for value.
+It can be false to directly use API response or being more
+complicated like auth.user.

 ## Navbar Component